 We arrived home after our Star Trek party on Friday night, greeted by That Dern Deer leering lustily at my garden.
 I told Jared to go get a gun.
 Hearkening to my insistent demand for A Final Solution with his usual zeal, he ran timidly toward the deer (but not TOO CLOSE) waving his arms about maniacally.
 Confused more than anything, the doe ambled off, heart rate undisturbed.

-On Saturday, fearing jail time for illegally killing a deer, Jared finally put up the Nest camera I bought him at Christmas.
+On Saturday, near certain that I’d eventually persuade him to off that Dern Deer and fearing jail time for illegally killing a deer, Jared finally put up the Nest camera I bought him at Christmas.
 With his usual protestations about how difficult it would be to run power to the camera — which I ignored, knowing that there is power running all over that area — he climbed up on the roof to install the camera where it could spy on the garden and notify us if a deer approached.

 I was down at ASL’s making a meat bouquet when he called unexpectedly.
 Apparently a gust of wind had come up, and blew the ladder down.
 Could I come save him?
 I walked up the hill, laughing the whole way at this scene:

 The ladder had somehow catapulted over the air conditioner and was down pinned kind of by the back door and rose bushes.
 I managed not to laugh right in his face, but the whole situation was pretty funny.
 My last words to him when I walked down the hill were, “You won’t fall off the roof if I leave, will you?”
 I’m grateful that didn’t happen, and he’s grateful he had his phone with him.
 I may not have been back for another hour, rendering him human jerky.
 At any rate, the camera is up now, and my phone will alert me every time a cat crosses the camera.
 So far it has not registered any movement in the garden, even when I worked out there for an hour earlier today.
 Sigh.